 Adobe Lightroom, on the contrary, comes with a dark theme with all the tools at the bottom.
 At the top, you get the image info, ratings, help, share, delete, and other options.
 Holding on to the photo shows the original picture in both.

 Snapseed comes with 11 styles and over 25 tools, while Lightroom comes with about 15, and each tool contains some sub-tools.
 Let’s compare some of the significant tools.

 Snapseed offers 11 styles, six drama effects, five glamour glow effects, 12 vintage effects, 13 retrolux effects, and 14 noir effects.
 Altogether it comes with 56 options.

 The styles tab also comes with an add new button from where you can add more.
-The button is sometimes unresponsive and does not work.
-Some of the filters include smooth, morning, bright, fine art etc.
+The button is unresponsive sometimes and does not work.
+Some filters include smooth, morning, bright, fine art, etc.

 Lightroom contrarily comes with profiles and presets.
-In total it offers 45 filters and in between 40 and 45 presets depending on the device.
+In total, it offers 45 filters and between 40 and 45 presets, depending on the device.

 Snapseed and Lightroom both offer to auto-tune the image.
 Snapseed separates into image tuning and white balance, and Lightroom comes with one button in total.

 Crop and rotate

-Snapseed comes with the crop, rotate, expand, and perspective option.
+Snapseed comes with the crop, rotate, expand, and perspective options.
 All are displayed separately in the tools tab.
-The crop tool also comes with seven built-in aspect ratios to help you choose the ideal size.
+The crop tool also has seven built-in aspect ratios to help you choose the ideal size.

-Straighten is a unique tool which uses AI to straighten the photo.
+Straighten is a unique tool that uses AI to straighten the photo.
 Flip is another helpful option to flip the photo horizontally or vertically.